 WordPress allows for an easy backlink building and syndication process that helps websites build trust among users and gain more authority.

 The source code of WordPress can be used, studied, modified, and redistributed by anyone.
-Because WordPress is open-source software, many of its themes and plugins are available for free under the GPLv2 license.
+Because WordPress is open-source software, many of its themes and plugins, including those from some of the best GPL sites, are available for free under the GPLv2 license.

 Utilizing an existing code/process can reduce the development time and cost of a product significantly.